Job Specification

 inmate and client supervision practices and other law enforcement

-inmate and client activities, and learns other aspects of job.
+client activities, and learns other aspects of job.

 Learns the proper usage, security, integrity, and care for carrying